dlinh31/beautice-consultation-ui/README.md

 # Beautice - Clinic and Beauty Consultation

 Beautice is a sleek and responsive user interface for a Clinic and Beauty consultation service.
+It has a pixel-perfect match with a community [Figma design]([url](https://www.figma.com/design/D4GfZoq69kzblUipF6ASjE/Beautice---Clinic-%26-Beauty-Consultation-Website-Design-(Community)?t=sNfLDPc2osw5zMtL-0))
 It is built using traditional HTML and CSS, offering a lightweight and efficient design without external libraries.

 ## Features
 - **Responsive Design:** Adapts seamlessly to any device, from desktops to mobiles.